-To update the software:
+To update the software, perform the below steps:

 - 1. Select the Network and navigate to the Software Update tab. - 2.
 In Software Update tab select the desired Versions from drop-down in Versions tab. - 3.
-Select the Device. - 4.
-Click Add Software Job to device.
+Select the Device(s) for the software update. - 4.
+Click Update Now or Schedule. - 5.
+In Job options: - Select type of Batch Size as Unlimited, No Size Limit, or Limited. - Enter Upgrade Timeout. - Enter Download Retry Limit. - Enter Download Timeout. - Select the Download Protocol as HTTPS or Torrent.